Samourai-Wallet/boltzmann/README.md

 - MERGE_FEES = Processes fees as an additional output paid by a single participant.
 May speed up computations.

+## Notes

+Boltzmann is provided with a wrapper querying blockchain.info api in order to retrieve data related to transactions.
+Anyway, it remains possible to develop additional wrappers querying others data sources (e.g. a local bitcoin node, etc)

 ## Author
 Twitter: @LaurentMT